BobDG/Blaze/README.md

 - This caused the problem that 99% of their screens didn't fit on an iPhone4, thus creating the need to make almost every screen scrollable.
 - Autolayout using scrollviews in interface builder is *dramatic*.
 So I had to use either collectionviews or tableviews and then use autolayout within the cells.
 - UITableviewcells combined with UITableViewAutomaticDimension is awesome as long as you set your constraints right.
 In collectionviews unfortunately these automatic dimension calculations are still too buggy...
 So __UITableView__ it is!
 - I do not want to use frameworks that scroll content to avoid keyboard overlapping like TPKeyboardAvoiding or write my own versions because it's too fragile and they never work 100% correctly.
 So I can't use a custom UIViewController with a tableview in it.
 The UITableViewcontroller comes with it's own perfect-working version of scrolling content upwards so the keyboard never overlaps an inputfield.
-So UITableViewController it is!
+So __UITableViewController__ it is!
-- __Conclusion__ - I started using UITableViewController for every screen!
+- So I started using UITableViewController for every screen!
 (Or containerviews for screens that have an always visible button somewhere)
-- This caused a great annoyance at the enormous amount of boilerplate code for every screen...
+- Consequently, I was annoyed at the enormous amount of boilerplate code for every screen...
-- I experimented with 'Form frameworks' that can quickly create tableviews based on objects and such.
-The problem with most of these frameworks are that there are no options to have custom designs at all!
-It used mainly code to purely change the font or something.
+- I checked out the available 'Form frameworks' that can quickly create tableviewcontrollers based on objects and such.
+The problem with most of these frameworks are that there are no options to have custom designs at all in interface builder.
+Often the only thing you could was change a label's font using code.
 But I have to create Apps with such difference in designs I needed the highest flexibility available.
 Next to that these frameworks were often not compatible with dynamic cells.
 For example, I needed functionality that when you flip a UISwitch in one cell, another cell was dynamically added/removed.
-- Conclusion - I created Blaze and added tons of crazy fast features - see the next section below!
+- Conclusion - I had to create my own framework!
+So I've created Blaze, added tons of crazy fast features and I can't imagine my life without it :)

 ## Basic Features